ebullient/quarkus-micrometer-extension/README.md

 # quarkus-micrometer-extension

-This is a quarkus extension that performs build time initialization, configuration, and injection of MeterRegistry, MeterBinder, and MeterFilter isntances for micrometer.
+This is a quarkus extension that performs build time initialization, configuration, and injection of MeterRegistry, MeterBinder, and MeterFilter instances for micrometer.
 This is not yet a comprehensive implementation.
 Support for registry implementations will be incremental, starting with Prometheus and JMX (JVM-mode only).

 Most things should "just work" after enabling the extension.
 You'll need to: